Poor Things (film): Casting

 Youssef said that to prepare for their roles, he and Dafoe attended mortician school.
 Reflecting on the "experimental theater games" Lanthimos assigned the cast before filming, Dafoe said, "You're very patient with everyone, and everyone's patient with you.
 They need to be confident in what they're doing, because what we're doing is quite risky.
 It's not a normal film."
-Dafoe spent six hours each day in the hair and makeup department—four hours getting extensive prosthetics applied to his face at the start of the day and two hours to get it all removed at the end.
+Dafoe spent six hours each day in the hair and makeup department—four hours having extensive prosthetics applied to his face at the start of the day and two hours to remove it at the end.

 Discussing the male characterizations, Lanthimos acknowledged that while each male character was different and had his own motivation, they all reflected male attitudes typical of the story's Victorian setting.
 He said:

 There are variations, I guess, but in this film, there's a general tendency to try to control [Bella]—even if it's done in a caring or subtle way, in the way that a parent might or that [Dafoe's character] Baxter does, or just being infatuated in the way that Ramy is.
 You know, being a nice man deep down, but still having the characteristics of a man of that era.

 Stone also said that "the more agency Bella gets, the more she learns and grows, the more it drives these men insane.
 The more she has an opinion and her own wants and needs and all of that, it makes them crazy; they want her to stay this sort of pure thing."

 Filming

-Principal photography took place in Hungary, beginning in August 2021 at Origo Studios in Budapest and wrapping that December.
-It is the first feature film to be partially shot on Kodak's 35mm Ektachrome color reversal motion picture film stock since its revival in 2018.
+Principal photography began in August 2021, primarily on soundstages at Origo Studios in Budapest, Hungary.
+Sequences in Alfie Blessington's house were shot at the Metropolitan Ervin Szabó Library in Budapest.
+Scenes set at a church in London were filmed at a church on the outskirts of Budapest.
+Filming wrapped in December 2021.
+Poor Things is the first feature film to be partially shot on Kodak's 35mm Ektachrome color reversal motion picture film stock since its revival in 2018.

 Influences

-According to cinematographer Robbie Ryan, Francis Ford Coppola's 1992 film Bram Stoker's Dracula served as the main source of inspiration to everyone making the picture.
+According to cinematographer Robbie Ryan, Francis Ford Coppola's film Bram Stoker's Dracula (1992) served as the main source of inspiration to everyone making the picture.
 Other films that served as influences were Michael Powell and Emeric Pressburger's Black Narcissus (1947), Federico Fellini's And The Ship Sails On (1983), and several films by Roy Andersson.